odf/elm-mesh/README.md

 that can be of any type; the faces of a mesh are defined by lists of integer indices specifying which vertices makes up the face.

-There are however a few important differences:
+There are however two important differences:
   * Faces can have three or more vertices, not just three.
-  * Each edge must appear in exactly two faces.
+  * Each edge must appear in exactly two faces, and in opposite directions.
-  * Faces must be oriented consistently.

-The last two properties are best explained by an example, here a mesh that contains two rectangles put together back to back like a pillow:
+The second property is best explained by an example:

 ```elm
 import Mesh exposing (Mesh)